I discovered the power of fire and wind the hard way.

-It’s one thing to hold a faith-flame contained within you; it’s another to see it spread beyond your wildest dreams.
-That takes God’s loving spirit, represented not only by fire, but also by wind.
+It’s one thing to hold a faith-flame contained inside you; it’s another to see it spread beyond your wildest dreams.
+That takes God’s loving Holy Spirit, represented not only by fire, but also by wind.

-At the first Pentecost, Luke recounts, the little band of witnesses to Christ’s resurrection were hidden away in the upper room, at prayer, waiting for the “power from on high” Christ had promised would enable them to be his witnesses, in Jerusalem, Judea and Samaria, and to the uttermost ends of the earth.
+At the first Pentecost, Luke recounts, the little band of witnesses to Christ’s resurrection were contained in the upper room, at prayer, waiting for the “power from on high” Christ had promised would enable them to be his witnesses, in Jerusalem, Judea and Samaria, and to the uttermost ends of the earth.

 A sound “like a great driving wind” was the first sign of the Holy Spirit’s movement that day.
-Then the believers saw “as it were” tongues of flame separating from a fire and landing on each one of them.
+Then the believers saw “as it were” tongues of flame separating from a holy fire and landing on each one of them.

-And three thousand souls were baptized that very day.
+Three thousand souls were baptized that very day.

-They weren’t brought in by an innovative church growth plan mapped out in the cenacle.
+The explosion of new believers weren’t brought in by an innovative church growth plan mapped out in the cenacle.
 Their hearts had been lit by wind and fire.
 And when each went home to their own country, they took that fire with them.

 But you can prepare as you pray for the Spirit Wind.